streamr-dev/core-frontend/README.md

 ## Deployment

 - When production build
-  - Webpack creates `.map`-file in `build` -directory from bundles JS
+  - Webpack creates `.map`-file in `dist` -directory with bundled JS
   - Travis has script container (Runnes when deploying in production)
     - Creates a new release in Sentry by `TRAVIS_TAG`
-    - Pushes source map -file from `build` into Sentry on tagged release
+    - Pushes source map -file from `dist` into Sentry with tagged release
+    - Removes the `.map`-file so it doesn't end up in production
   - Client has a `analytics.js` which tells Sentry on what release is run on
     - Maps with Sentry's source map
   - Should provide us more details when debugging issues from production reported to Sentry